Samurai Page

 蜂蜜 hachimitsu – honey

-を wo - direct object particle (honey)
+wo – direct object particle (honey)

-もらった moratta - simple past of MORAU (to receive)
+もらった moratta – simple past of MORAU (to

 熊のプーさん kuma no pu-san – Winnie the Pooh

-と言いました to iimashita - said; (TO is like a question mark that sets off the quote: IIMASHITA is the simple past of IU - to say)
+question mark that sets off the quote: IIMASHITA is the

-NOTES: "HACHIMITSU WO MORATTA" is a phrase that attaches itself to KUMA NO PU-SAN.
-So a more literal translation would be "honey-received-Winnie the Pooh said thank you."
+MORATTA” is a phrase that attaches itself to KUMA NO PU-SAN.

-Japanese: Use this when you would normally use '御免なさい (I'm sorry).'
+Japanese: Use this when you would normally use ‘御免なさい (I’m

-Romaji: Use this when you would normally use 'gomen nasai (I'm sorry).'
+would normally use ‘gomen nasai (I’m sorry).’

 Meaning: Although this gomen isn’t saying one is sorry.
 It fits well with gomen nasai.
 Actually this gomen means ‘right’ or ‘privilege.’